 The independent directors hold regularly scheduled meetings which non-independent directors and members of Management may attend only by invitation, and such invitations may only be extended for specific agenda items.
 The Board regularly holds in-camera meetings attended by the independent directors, in conjunction with Board meetings and each of its committee meetings.
 On certain occasions, the CEO is invited to attend part of the in-camera meeting to discuss specific items or address questions that arise in the in-camera meetings.
-During the year ended December 31, 2022, the independent directors held seven Board meetings and seven in-camera meetings.
-In addition, four in-camera Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Audit Committee meetings were held during the year that were attended only by the Compensation Committee meetings.
+During the year ended December 31, 2024, the independent directors held six Board meetings and six incamera meetings.
+In addition, four in-camera Audit Committee meetings were held during the year that were attended only by the Audit Committee members, other independent directors, as guests, and the Company's auditors, and two in-camera Compensation Committee meetings were held during the year that were attended only by the Compensation members, and other independent directors, as guests.